^

 First day (Monday):

-• II breakfast - apple souffle;
+• II breakfast – apple soufflé;

 • afternoon snack – cookies, tea;

-• dinner - cottage cheese with yoghurt;
+• dinner – cottage cheese with yogurt;

 Second day (Tuesday):